-The trek is of around 32 kilometers on one side.
-The route is marked with signs throughout the valley till ShriKhand peak.
+The trek is around 32 kilometers on one side.
+The route is marked with signs throughout the valley till the Shrikhand peak.
 You see signs of Yellow and Red paint on boulders as the guidelines for the summit.
 The trek goes like:

 - Jaon Village – Singhad Village (4 Km – straight along with a rivulet)

-- Singhad Village – Barhati Nala (2.5 Km – steep walk through dense forest)
+- Singhad Village – Barhati Nala (2.5 Km – steep walk through a dense forest)

 - Barhati Nala – Thachru (5 Km – a steep path with sharp turns)

 - Thachru – Kali Ghati (3 Km – more steep path with sharp trench aside)

 - Kali Ghati –Bheem Duari (8 Km – ups and downs with few water ravines)

 - Bheem Duari – Parvati Bagicha (3 Km – upright walk through green plaintiff)

 - Parvati Bagicha – Nayan Sarovar (3 Km – a path through huge rocks and wildflowers)